What Makes "Medium-Speed WEDM" Different?

 Cost-effectiveness

-While it is not appropriate to evaluate cost-effectiveness in isolation from machining requirements, consumable costs, failure rate and more, general speaking, "HS-WEDM" is the cheapest, "LS-WEDM" is insanely expensive, while "MS-WEDM" strikes a balance between cost and performance.
+While it is not appropriate to evaluate cost-effectiveness in isolation from machining requirements, consumable costs, failure rate and more, generally speaking, "HS-WEDM" is the cheapest, "LS-WEDM" is insanely expensive, while "MS-WEDM" strikes a balance between cost and performance.